Revealed Preference Analysis Under Limited Attention: Definitions

 \begin{defn} A data set $(\gB,\C)$ is \textbf{rationalizable with $k^{th}$-order choice under limited attention} ($k^{th}$-order CLA) if there exist \begin{itemize} \item [--] a strict preference relation $\succ$, and \item [--] an attention filter $\Gamma$ with the property that $|\Gamma(B)| \geq min\{|B|,k\}$ for all $B$, \end{itemize} and such that

-for any budget set $B\in \gB$.\footnote{ Note that in this definition there is a uniform cap of the attention filter's size across menus.
+for any budget set $B\in \gB$.\footnote{ Note that in this definition there is a uniform floor of the attention filter's size across menus.
 All the results presented can be immediately generalized to the case with heterogeneous caps.
 Thus, it is also possible to consider the theories with relative (or mixed) restrictions on the cardinalities of the attention filters.
-For instance, one can assume that DM makes at least one comparison and considers at least 10\% of the alternatives present in any budget set.
-For more details see Appendix B.} \end{defn}
+For instance, one can assume that DM makes at least one comparison and considers at least 10\% of the alternatives present in any budget set.} \end{defn}

-According to Definition \ref{def:1}, the model of \cite{masatlioglu2012revealed} is the \emph{first-order CLA} where DM may potentially only pay attention to what she chooses; thus, may not face any trade-offs.
-As the order in CLA representation increases, she makes more comparisons in her decision process.
+According to Definition \ref{def:1}, the model of \cite{masatlioglu2012revealed} is the \emph{first-order CLA} and lies on one extreme in this hierarchical division.
+As the order of CLA representation increases, DM makes more comparisons in her decision process.
+In the other extreme, we have rational choice (fully attentive) when $k\ge \max_{B\in \gB} |B|$.